SocksTheWolf/SkyScheduler/README.md

 ## Overview

-SkyScheduler is a lightweight Cloudflare Workers-based microservice application that allows you to schedule posts to your Bluesky account effortlessly.
+SkyScheduler is a lightweight Cloudflare Workers-based microservice application that allows you and/or your team to schedule posts to a Bluesky account effortlessly.
 Perfect for content creators and social media managers who want to plan their social media content in advance.

 ## Features

 - **Bluesky Post Scheduling**: Schedule multiple posts to your Bluesky account
 - **Hourly Time Slots**: Time selection is limited to hourly intervals to optimize worker execution and reduce unnecessary runs
-- **Free Cloudflare Workers Deployment**: Utilize the free tier for hosting your scheduler
 - **Simple and Lightweight**: Minimal setup and easy to use
 - **Supports media posts**: Automatically handles content tagging and formating your media so that it looks the best on BSky.
 Image transforms via Cloudflare Images.
 - **Handles threading**: Post is over the 300 character limit?
 The system will autothread your posts for you